jekyll-one-org/j1-template/README.md

 ## Reset the Development System

-To start from the beginning, you can reset the Development System to the factory state.
-The top-level task `reset` does the resetting work for you and cleans up each and everything except the Git repo and the NPM modules folder `node_modules` stored in the project root.
+To start from the beginning, you can reset the development system to the factory state.
+The top-level task `reset` does the resetting work for you and cleans up each and everything except the **Git repo** and the NPM modules folder `node_modules` stored in the project root.
 Both are kept untouched by a reset.